AGDMC/amanda-collantes-capstone/Capstone Proposal.md

 ## Roadmap

-Sprint 1
-User Authentication and Profile Creation: Realistically, you should be able to complete this within the first week.
-React, Node.js, and integration for basic user management is a well-documented process.

-Basic Forum Functionality: Implementing a basic forum structure is achievable within the second week.

-Sprint 2
-Resource Sharing and Collaborative Projects: This stage involves more complexity.
-Implementing file uploads, user reviews, and project collaboration might take a bit more time.
-Plan to spend the full two weeks on this.

-User Messaging: Implementing basic messaging functionality can be achieved within the second week, especially since you have already implemented user authentication.

-Sprint 3
+Priority:

+User Authentication and Profile Creation: This is the top priority as it forms the foundation of your application.
-Events and Webinars: Integrating events and webinars should be feasible within the first week.
+Events and Webinars: Integrating events and webinars should be your next focus after authentication.

-Professional Development Tracking: This might involve creating a structured form for users to log their professional development activities.
-This should be achievable in the second week.

-Sprint 4
-Search and Filter Functionality: Depending on the complexity, this could take a week or more.
-Implementing basic search and filters should be achievable within the first week.

-Testing and Issue Resolution: Testing your application thoroughly is crucial.
-The second week of this sprint should be dedicated to fixing any issues identified during testing.

-Nice-to-haves

 ## Nice-to-haves

-Notification System: Depending on the complexity, this could be implemented in a week.
-External Integrations: These may vary in complexity.
-You could start exploring these features in parallel with other sprints and implement them based on available time.
+External Integrations: These can be explored later based on available time and resources.

-Advanced UI Styling: This can be an ongoing process.
-Implement basic styling initially and enhance it as time permits.
+Advanced UI Styling: While important for user experience, basic styling can suffice initially, and you can enhance it gradually.
-User Testing: Conducting user testing for feedback is essential.
-Consider starting this process early in the development phase and continuing it throughout the project.
+User Testing: User testing is crucial but can be ongoing throughout the development process.

-Flexibility: Be flexible with the timeline.
-Development projects often encounter unforeseen challenges.
+Flexibility: Being flexible with the timeline is essential for handling unforeseen challenges.
+Considering your time constraints, it's crucial to prioritize tasks that are essential for the core